spencer484/Reading_Notes/Engineering Topics.md

 1. Assemble a Team

+Gather together people who are familiar with the specifics of the problem, and with the process that you're trying to fix.
+Include someone to act as a facilitator , who can keep the team focused on identifying effective counter-measures.

 2. Define the Problem

+If you can, observe the problem in action.
+Discuss it with your team and write a brief, clear problem statement that you all agree on.

 3. Ask the First "Why?"

+Ask your team why the problem is occurring.
+Asking "Why?" sounds simple, but answering it requires serious thought.
+Search for answers that are grounded in fact: they must be accounts of things that have actually happened, not guesses at what might have happened.

 4. Ask "Why?"
 Four More Times

+Try to move quickly from one question to the next, so that you have the full picture before you jump to any conclusions.

 5. Know When to Stop

+You'll know that you've revealed the root cause of the problem when asking "why" produces no more useful responses, and you can go no further.
+An appropriate counter-measure or process change should then become evident.

 6. Address the Root Cause(s)

+Now that you've identified at least one root cause, you need to discuss and agree on the counter-measures that will prevent the problem from recurring.

 7. Monitor Your Measures

+Keep a close watch on how effectively your counter-measures eliminate or minimize the initial problem.
+You may need to amend them, or replace them entirely.
+If this happens, it's a good idea to repeat the 5 Whys process to ensure that you've identified the correct root cause.